Frequently asked questions

 The national assessment platform used for NAPLAN Online is accessed using a specially developed locked down browser that is available for Windows, Macintosh, iPads and Chromebooks.
 This is the same locked down browser used in the school readiness test.

-Department-managed eT4L devices will have an installation package available from the software catalogue for schools to deploy.
-For other devices, schools will need to install the locked down browser on each device.
+Department-managed eT4L devices will have the browser deployed to their device.
+Department-enrolled Chromebooks have the locked down browser application installed by default For other devices, schools will need to install the locked down browser on each device.
+See the technology requirements webpage for details.

 ACARA has conducted a device effect study, which found that there is no overall device effect across content domains, item types and year levels.